 Also Kay describes Ned's reaction to Carey's low cut red dress as "A typical Oedipus reaction.
 The son subconsciously resents his mother being attracted to other men."

-k to Freudian scene in All That Heaven Allows
+Link to Freudian scene in All That Heaven Allows

 No comments: